cwendorf/CALM/docs/examples/extractingHypotheses.md

 ## .Q     0.41   -0.82    0.41
 ```

 The intercept is equivalent to the mean of the group means.
-Parameters represent polynomial trends (linear, quadratic, etc.).
+Remaining parameters represent polynomial trends (linear, quadratic, etc.).

 ### References